walter-a-jablonowski/sys-2/ai.md

 We also define these types for my search for a new apartment:

 - Type "Apartment"
-  - default fields see above
+  - default fields: see above
   - special fields:
     - state (dropdown)
       - new